I’m not a mom.

-The church was packed that Sunday morning.
+As the final hymn was sung, we were released.
 The sanctuary doors opened and the congregation began to make its way out.

 A horror for others.

-“Happy Mothers Day!” says the teenage boy at the door, with a smile, holding out a carnation to me.
+“Happy Mother’s Day!” says the teenage boy at the door, smiling, holding out a carnation to me.

 “Oh.
 Well.
 Have one anyway.
-We’re giving them to all the ladies today” says the boy who is still holding the flower out to me.
+We’re giving them to all the ladies today,” says the boy, still holding the flower out to me.

 I can feel the crowd behind me, and it feels as if every eye is on me.
-I slowly, reach out my hand and take the flower.
-Softly whispering “thank you.”
+I slowly reach out and take the flower, softly whispering, “Thank you.”

 I walk away, my heart aching.

 I enter the lobby and stand in the corner, fearing that people will know.
-I can almost hear the whispers of “she’s not a mom” and “why does she have a flower?”
+I can almost hear the whispers of “She’s not a mother” and “Why does she have a flower?”
 I can feel their judgment, their shame, and their pity.

 I don’t deserve this flower.